-Reasons we can share your person al information Does HESAA share?
-Can you limit this sharing?
-For our everyday business purposes- such as to process your transactions, court orders and legal investigations, o maintain your account(s), respond to YES No For our marketing purposes- to offer our products and services to ye ou YES No For joint marketing with other financial companies No We Don't Share For our affiliates' everyday busines nformation about your transactions ar YES No For our affiliates' everyday busines nformation about your creditworthines No We Don't Share For nonaffiliates to market to you No We Don't Share Questions?
-Call (609) 584-4480 or go to www.hesaa.org Who we are Who is providing this notice?
-This Privacy Notice is being provided by the State of New Jersey Higher Education Stu Assistance Authority "HESAA".
+Reasons we can share your perso nal information Does HESAA share?
+Can you limit this sharing For our everyday business purpos such as to process your transactions court orders and legal investigations, , maintain your account(s), respond to YES No For our marketing purposes- to offer our products and services to you YES No For joint marketing with other fina ncial companies No We Don't Share For our affiliates' everyday busine information about your transactions a YES No For our affiliates' everyday busine information about your creditworthine No We Don't Share For nonaffiliates to market to you No We Don't Share Questions?
+Call (609) 584-4480 or go to www.h esaa.org Who we are Who is providing this notice?
+This Privacy Notice is being provided by the State of New Jersey Higher Education Student Assistance Authority "HESAA".
 What we do How does HESAA protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How does HESAA collect my personal information?
-We collect your personal information, for example, when you: Apply for a loan or give us your contact information Open an account or pay your bills Provide employment information We also collect your personal information from others, such as credit bureaus, affiliates, o other companies.
+We collect your personal information, for example, when you: Apply for a loan or give us your contact information Open an account or pay your bills Provide employment information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
 Why can't I limit all sharing?
 Federal law gives you the right to limit only: Sharing for affiliates' everyday business purposes-information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
-Definitions ine te mini enemigi Affiliates Companies related by common ownership or control.
-They can be financial and nonfinan companies.
-Our affiliates include other State of New Jersey government agencies, authorities, boa and commissions.
-Nonaffiliates Companies not related by common ownership or control.
+Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
+Our affiliates include other State of New Jersey government agencies, authorities, boards and commissions.
+Nonaffiliates ates Companies not related by common ownership or control.
+They can be financial and nonfinancial companies.
 HESAA does not share with nonaffiliates so they can market to you.
-Joint marketing HESAA does not share with nonaffiliates so they can market to you.
-A formal agreement between nonaffiliated financial companies that together market fir products or services to you.
-HESAA doesn't jointly market.
+Joint marketing A formal agreement between nonafi products or services to you.HESAA doesn't jointly market. • -